dezeroku/arch_ansible/README.md

 It can also be used to install all packages listed, if no tags are provided.

 ### First time

+Tip: If you don't have a passwordless sudo set up (and you probably shouldn't) you can add `--ask-become-pass` flag to each call, so Ansible can elevate privileges when needed (e.g. for pacman operations).

 If you don't want to install all packages but still want to have a proper setup of specific "groups" you can use few high-level tags tags.
 ```
 ansible-playbook -i <machine>.yaml all.yml --tags core